-Canada Caregiver Credit - new for 2017 to replace 3 existing caregiver tax credits
+Canada Caregiver Credit - replaced 3 existing Federal/Yukon/Ontario caregiver tax credits, beginning in 2017

 Child fitness tax credit, and additional credit for child with disability - new for 2007

 Family caregiver amount - Federal/Yukon for infirm minor children, added to other credits re infirm dependants - replaced by Canada Caregiver Credit for 2017 and later years

 Students - scholarships and bursaries, deductible and tax-creditable expenses

 Claim your medical expenses on the return of the spouse with lower net income.